what-is-a-redraw-home-loan-and-how-does-it-work

 Making extra repayments on your home loan can be a great way to save on interest and shorten the life of your mortgage.
 However, it's understandable that some borrowers might hesitate before handing over chunks of cash they can't withdraw later.

-That’s where a redraw facility might come in handy – arguably offering borrowers the best of both worlds.
-A redraw facility can allow a borrower to ‘redraw’ extra repayments they make over the life of their home loan.
+That's where a redraw facility might come in handy - arguably offering borrowers the best of both worlds.
+A redraw facility enables a borrower to 'redraw' extra repayments they make over the life of their home loan.
 That means mortgage-holders can make regular extra or lump sum repayments and still have access to their spare cash if need strikes.

 You usually need to apply to the lender to withdraw some or all of those funds, and there might be a fee to do so.